 Wonder Man has turned into Marvel's most explicit version of Superboy Prime.

-When Peter Milligan relaunched X-Force as X-Statix following the death of fan favorite Edie Sawyer, the new book opened with an arc about a reality-altering fan boy who couldn't get over the fact that they'd "gotten rid of" Edie and was holding his town hostage.
+When Peter Milligan relaunched X-Force as X-Statix following the death of fan favorite Edie Sawyer, the new book opened with an arc about a Reality Warper fan boy who couldn't get over the fact that they'd "gotten rid of" Edie and was holding his town hostage.
 However, not only does he ultimately become a sympathetic character, he joins the team and in their desire to not let him down the group actually gels somewhat for the first time.
+Although he's still an unstable, horribly dangerous psychotic who the team end up murdering.

 Peter David created a Straw Fan in Young Justice #13 to retaliate against a complaint he'd received about issue 7, only the fan was made into a cowardly bystander who made stupid speeches rather than a supervillain.
 Parts of the bystander's dialogue were taken from an online argument with the fan in question virtually word for word.